 regulation of assisted living facilities benefits residents and operators of such facilities.
-To determine whether surveys are consistent between surveys and surveyors, the Agency for Health Care Administration shall conduct a study of intersurveyor reliability for assisted living facilities.
-By November 1, 2013, the agency shall report to the Governor, the President of the Senate, and the Speaker of the House of Representatives its findings and make any recommendations to improve intersurveyor reliability.
+To determine whether surveys are consistent between surveys and surveyors, the Office of Program Policy Analysis and Government Accountability (OPPAGA) shall conduct a study of intersurveyor reliability for assisted living facilities.
+By November 1, 2014, OPPAGA shall report its findings to the Governor, the President of the Senate, and the Speaker of the House of Representatives and make any recommendations for improving intersurveyor reliability.

-Section 13.
+Section 17.
 The Legislature finds that consumers need additional information on the quality of care and service in assisted living facilities in order to select the best facility for themselves or their loved ones.
 Therefore, the Agency for Health Care Administration shall: